tgen/vcfMerger2/README.md

                         outfilename for the merge vcf (can be relative or full path)

+##### additional required arguments if merging SOMATIC Vcfs:

+  `--tumor-sname TUMOR_SNAME`
+                        expected name of tumor sample in vcf file (already present in VCF; mostly used to make sure of the right column)

+  `--normal-sname NORMAL_SNAME`
+                        expected name of normal sample in vcf file (already present in VCF; mostly used to make sure of the right column)

 ##### optional arguments:

+  `--germline`
+                        consider the inputs VCFs as GERMLINE only VCFs (and not somatic) This implies using the right toolnames associated to germline calls. as of 2019, we implemented preprocessing for three (3) germline variants callers: HaplotypeCaller, Freebayes and and Deepvariant.
+                        (see exact name using --list-tools )

+  `--germline-snames`
+                        ordered list of sample name(s) that should be present in the VCF beyond column 9.
+                        As of 2019-04-04, ONLY one sample per VCF is taken into account; So this option should be a list of ONE name only

   `-c PRECEDENCE, --precedence PRECEDENCE`
                         sorted delim-separated list of the toolnames as listed